direwolf420/ItemMagnetPlus/README.md

 * If you increase Vel or Acc too much from those recommended above, items might get "stuck" on you until you deactivate it again
 * Beware of lag when increasing these values, especially range
 * If the difference between velocity and acceleration is too big, items will go in circles around you or get stuck until you deactivate it
+* After you change the values in the config, use the magnet again to take effect

 ### Changelog:

- v1.0: tml 0.11.4 update.
-Updated to ingame config, fixed coin filter, added custom black/whitelist
+ v1.0: updated to tml 0.11.4.
+Fixed multiplayer, updated to ingame config, fixed coin filter, added custom black/whitelist

  v0.2: Updated to ingame config, fixed coin filter